RZA: Acting

 RZA has had cameo appearances in films including Funny People, Due Date, Gospel Hill, Ghost Dog, Life Is Hot in Cracktown and Popstar: Never Stop Never Stopping.

 RZA appeared in Derailed, Coffee and Cigarettes, and American Gangster.
 He appeared in G.I.
 Joe: Retaliation, as the character Blind Master.
 In 2010, RZA appeared in the science fiction action film Repo Men.
 In 2014, RZA took on the role of Tremaine Alexander in the film Brick Mansions opposite Paul Walker and David Belle, a remake of District 13.
 He played "Mr. L.C.", the main antagonist, in the Thai martial arts film Tom Yum Goong 2.

 RZA directed and starred in The Man with the Iron Fists (2012).

 In 2013, RZA provided guest voices in the sixth season episode of Robot Chicken.
 "Botched Jewel Heist", in three sketches.
 His first role is an anthropomorphic strawberry who is shot dead in a mob hit, causing his jelly blood to splatter onto a large slice of bread below (which was covered in the peanut-butter blood of Mr. Peanut, who was killed the same way moments before).
 In his second role, he plays himself, and raps about being a pescetarian, although RZA had shifted from a pescetarian diet to a vegan diet in 1997.
 His third role was as the Halloween Road Warrior in a sketch where in a post-apocalyptic world, a family is pursued by road warriors representing forgotten holidays, who aim to kidnap their two children.

 RZA played the role of Samurai Apocalypse in the television series Californication in 9 episodes.

-RZA played the supporting role of Shotgun Steve in the romantic action comedy movie Mr. Right with Sam Rockwell and Anna Kendrick.
+RZA played the supporting role of Shotgun Steve in the romantic action comedy film Mr. Right with Sam Rockwell and Anna Kendrick.

 RZA portrayed Dean in 2019 film The Dead Don't Die.

 RZA narrates a character, known as Wesley, on the 2019 Netflix original series Day Break in Season 1, episode 5 named "Homecoming Redux or My So Called Stunt Double Life".

 RZA portrayed Harry Mansell, brother of the protagonist, in the 2021 action film Nobody with Bob Odenkirk, Connie Nielsen, and Christopher Lloyd.
 He reprised the role in the 2025 sequel Nobody 2.